These Co-op stores in Hampshire are now offering soft plastic recycling for carrier bags, cling film and wrappers

 HAMPSHIRE residents have the chance to be more environmentally friendly with soft plastic recycling now available in some Co-op stores.

-Soft plastics recycling bins can be found in various C-op shops around the county including at Eastney Road, in Portsmouth, Hambledon Road, in Denmead, The Square, in Wickham and Elm Grove in Hayling Island.
+Soft plastics recycling bins can be found in various Southern Co-op shops around the county including at Eastney Road, in Portsmouth, Hambledon Road, in Denmead, The Square, in Wickham and Elm Grove in Hayling Island.

-Soft plastics, including cling film, biscuit wrappers and carrier bags, can now be recycled in nearly 30 new co-operative convenience store locations in the south of England.
+Soft plastics, including cling film, biscuit wrappers and carrier bags, can now be recycled in nearly 30 new co-operative convenience stores in the south of England.

 Read More

-The independent, regional co-operative has initially chosen 29 stores to trial the bins and, if successful, it is hoped they could be rolled out to even more of its convenience stores across the south of England.
+The independent, regional co-operative has initially chosen 29 stores to trial the bins and, if successful, it is hoped they could be rolled out to more stores across the south.

 Simon Eastwood, chief operating officer for retail at Southern Co-op, said: ‘A lot of work has been done behind the scenes to reduce unnecessary packaging, and to switch to recyclable materials wherever possible.